7 Catholic teachings that make Evangelicals cringe

 catacomb interci

-• For 2000 years all over the world, Christians have asked intercessions from the saints.
+• For 2000 years, Christians have asked intercessions from the saints.

 • In 1521, after the diet of worms, Martin Luther wrote intercessions